 or conditions which might apply for the transportation of equipment, including the preferred time of arrival prior to flight departure.

 Wheelchairs are available to assist passengers as they move through the terminal.
 These services are provided by the airlines and it is recommended passengers contact their airline to ensure this service is available.
 The design and availability of these varies between airlines.
-In the majority of cases these allow passengers to remain in the airline wheelchair including during the boarding and disembarking the aircraft.
+In the majority of cases these allow passengers to remain in the airline wheelchair including during the boarding and disembarking of the aircraft.

-Please Note: Generally, passengers who use wheelchairs for mobility are able to take their own wheelchair to the boarding gate.
+Please note: Generally, passengers who use wheelchairs for mobility are able to take their own wheelchair to the boarding gate.
 However, this procedure can vary between airlines.
 Passengers are advised to discuss the procedure with the airline prior to travel.